xSerpentineX/BubbleBoiBot/README.md

 `"Algorithm": "cluster" or "yliluoma"`: Set the drawing algorithm to either cluster or yliluoma.

-`"AnnounceWord": true`: If "AnnounceWord" is true, the bot will announce the real word to chat before drawing.
+`"AnnounceWord": false`: If "AnnounceWord" is true, the bot will announce the real word to chat before drawing.
 If false, it will not.

 `"OnlyUser": false` Enable the automatic searching feature.